Share this fabulous artwork!

 - Looking for a special commissioned piece?
 EC can help!

 Bold geometric shapes form a balanced composition but contain an energy that hints at a sense of combustion.
-Acrylic, charcoal, and ink on standard depth canvas, 24 x 20 .75.
+Acrylic, charcoal, and ink.
 Can be displayed in any orientation (see additional images).
-Edges painted pale grey, back wired, ready to hang.
+Edges painted pale grey.

 Sarah Trundle is a Charlottesville, Va. painter who, after beginnings in representational art, now works primarily in abstraction.